VRuttik/C.Programs/README.md

 # Addition-of-Matrix.
-Addition Of Two matrix Using Pointers
+Addition Of Two matrix Using Pointers in C language.